-

-Chinese Sheng Puer tea 2014 "Sigui Trees" (昔归, Xīguī) from the Kaishunhao factory (开顺号, Kāishùn hào)
+Chinese Sheng Pu'er tea 2014 "Xigui Trees" (昔归, Xīguī) from the Kaishunhao factory (开顺号, Kāishùn hào)

-Sheng Puer 2014 "Xigui Trees" from the Kaishunhao factory is a unique aged tea that combines a rich taste, deep aroma and rich energy.
-This tea is made from the leaves of tea trees growing in the Xigui region of Yunnan Province.
-The tea is pressed into a Bing Cha (pancake) shape weighing 250 grams, which makes it not only tasty, but also convenient for storage and brewing.
+The 2014 Sheng Pu'er "Xigui Trees" from the Kaishunhao tea factory is a unique aged tea that combines a rich flavor, deep aroma, and abundant energy.
+This tea is made from the leaves of tea trees grown in the Xigui region of Yunnan Province.
+The tea is pressed into 250-gram Bing Cha (cake) shapes, making it not only delicious but also convenient to store and brew.

 Features of the Sigui region

-Xigui is a picturesque region in Yunnan Province, famous for its ancient tea plantations and favorable climate conditions.
-Clean air, fertile soils and a moderate climate create ideal conditions for the growth of tea trees.
-Tea from Xigui is distinguished by its rich taste, bright aroma and balanced character.
+Xigui is a picturesque region in Yunnan Province, renowned for its ancient tea plantations and favorable climate.
+Clean air, fertile soil, and a moderate climate create ideal conditions for tea tree growth.
+Tea from Xigui is distinguished by its rich flavor, vibrant aroma, and balanced character.

-The tea leaves for this puerh were picked and pressed in 2014, meaning that the tea has now been aged for over 10 years.
-During this time, the tea has acquired a special depth of taste and aroma, and has also become softer and more harmonious.
+The tea leaves for this pu-erh were harvested and pressed in 2014, meaning the tea has now been aged for over 10 years.
+During this time, the tea has acquired a unique depth of flavor and aroma, and has become softer and more harmonious.

 Characteristics of tea